bkenan/Wetland-Carbon-Emissions/README.md

 ## Data insights

 The main dataset "summary_wetland_gapfilled" contains half-hourly data for different climate features that can help to predict NEE.
 We turned this data into daily data by keeping the days that had at least 40 valid observations.
-The additional datasets for WTD based on the locations have also been incorporated.
+The additional datasets for Water table depth (WTD) based on the locations have also been incorporated.
+However, since we had a lot of important WTD data missing, we had to look for additional data sources and collected some more data from {mention the name of that source here}.
+We also combined additional features, the precipitations and sin/cos day of the year from the previously done works in this area.

-Features: Incoming shortwave radiation,  Air temperature,  Wind speed,  Soil temperature,  Vapor pressure deficit,  Carbon dioxide concentration in atmosphere,  Soil water content,  Water table depth
+**Features**: Incoming shortwave radiation,  Air temperature,  Wind speed,  Soil temperature,  Vapor pressure deficit,  Carbon dioxide concentration in atmosphere,  Soil water content,  Water table depth, sin(doy), cos(doy)
-Target: NEE (Net exchange of ecosystem) for carbon dioxide
+**Target**: NEE (Net exchange of ecosystem) for carbon dioxide

 Number of missing variables initially: